atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 |**`VPC Name`**|Change to **`dev`**.|
 |**`*Cidr`**|**Just Experimenting**<br><br>If you want to just experiment at this point and don't care about using formally assigned IP address ranges, you can leave the CIDR block parameters at their default values.<br><br>**You Have Your Own CIDR Blocks**<br><br>Enter values for the `pVpcCidr`, `pTier1..`, and `pTier2...` CIDR blocks from the prior step.
 You can ignore the `pTier3...` parameters because only two tiers - public and private - are being provisioned by default.|

 Leave all of the other parameters at their default settings unless you're comfortable changing them.
 You can always easily create another stack to experiment with other parameter values.
+Review the [README](https://github.com/ckamps/infra-aws-vpc-multi-tier) for details on parameters.

 7. Select `Next`.
 8. Select `Next`.